smunro317/100-days-of-code/log.md

 ### Day 2: October 1, 2019: Tuesday

-**Today's Progress**: What is VSCode?!
-How do I download Python?!
+**Today's Progress**: What is VSCode...
+How do I download Python to it?
 What's the difference between Github and Git?!
 <br/>
-<h2><b>WHY DOESN'T MY GITHUB CODE HAVE ANY EFFECT ON ITS APPEARANCE?!?</b></h2>
+<h2><b>WHY DOESN'T MY GITHUB CODE WORK LIKE IT DID IN THE TERMINAL?!?</b></h2>
 <br/>
-Three of one thousand questions I've accumulated, there's so much to learn before I can even begin uploading and working on all of the platforms.
+Three of <b>one thousand</b> questions I've accumulated, there's so much to learn before I can even begin uploading and working on all of the platforms.
 I'm out of class at 8:00pm, so this should be updated with answers around 10:00.
 Let's get it.

 **Thoughts**